PRICE : €1599

 Some optional entry fees & activity options

-Welcome to our Northern Gem!
-We meet in Galway where you gather with your fellow adventurers.
-You will then begin an adventure that will leave you with memories to last a lifetime.
 Without delay you experience one of Ireland’s natural wonders - Connemara.
 The contrasting scenery of mountains, lakes and the Atlantic Ocean make Connemara one of the most scenic areas in Ireland.
 You have two days to explore this area.
-We then move north along the West coast of Ireland stopping in Sligo before heading for Donegal - home to Ireland’s highest sea cliffs, Slieve League.
-Donegal is Ireland's hidden gem and personally one of my favourite places.
-We spend a few days here to explore the region.
+We then move north along the West coast of Ireland for Donegal - home to Ireland’s highest sea cliffs, Slieve League.

 Galway City | Connemara | Stay Clifden

 Afternoon: You will meet up with your fellow adventurers in Galway city.
-You will have a few hours to spend in Galway to do some shopping or enjoy the many sights this wonderful city has to offer.
 Galway is the most bohemian city in Ireland, a magnet for musicians, poets and dramatists all over the world.
-You can't help but love Galway and you feel the buzz as you walk down Shop Street and down on to Claddagh (after the famous ring!).

-Evening: After strolling the city for a few hours, we move on to Connemara, where we will stay in the town of Clifden for the next three nights.
-You won’t be disappointed by wild and wonderful Connemara!
-"The Quiet Man" was filmed close by and John B. Keane’s “The Field” was also filmed here.
+Evening: We move on to Connemara, where we will stay in the town of Clifden for the next three nights.
 This place is really the heart and soul of wild Ireland.

 Morning: We will have a few options today, but one we love is a walk up Beebaun and on down to Kylemore Abbey.
-As we ascend this mountain, you will have unobstructed views of the lakes of Connemara made famous in the song by Michel Sardou.
-There are many wild mountain goats in this part of the country and you may be lucky to see a Connemara pony trotting beside you.
+As we ascend this mountain, you will have unobstructed views of the lakes of Connemara.

 Morning: Today you have a few choices on where you’d like to go.
 After breakfast, your tour guide will provide two different walk options so you can get the most out of the views of this magnificent landscape.

-The first walk is the 'famine walk' which runs along the shores of Killary Harbour.
+Afternoon: The 'famine walk' which runs along the shores of Killary Harbour.
 You will be walking on an old famine road that was built by the starving Irish peasants during the great famine of 1845-1849.
 They built the road in exchange for food.
 On the route, you will clearly see the ruins of famine villages and 'lazy beds', the name given to the potato ridges where the Irish peasants tried to provide food for their families.